-PSPIB is an exclusive asset manager of the four pension plans, but does not have legal responsibility for their liabilities, which are those of the Government of Canada.
+PSPIB is an exclusive asset manager of the pension plans of the Public Service, the Canadian Armed Forces, the Royal Canadian Mounted Police and the Reserve Force, but does not have legal responsibility for their liabilities, which remains the responsibility of the Government of Canada.
 We note that the legislative acts constituting PSPIB do not explicitly define the priority of PSPIB's unsecured creditors relative to the amounts due to the Plans.
 However, it is our view that PSPIB creditors have an effective priority claim on PSPIB's assets because the statutory framework provides that the Government of Canada may only call upon the net assets of PSPIB to pay Plan benefits.
 In this context, net assets means assets with a fair market value in excess of liabilities, including the unsecured obligations that PSPIB guarantees.
 As a result, PSPIB's obligations under the PSP Capital Inc. guarantee rank senior to the amounts that become due to the pension Plans and pari passu with PSPIB's other senior unsecured obligations.
 Similarly the Plans are only entitled to the net returns after PSPIB's operational costs.
-On a gross asset base of CAD264 billion at 31 March 2022, PSPIB had CAD230 billion in net assets, which we view as a loss absorbing cushion to the benefit of PSPIB's creditors.
+On a gross asset base of CAD284 billion at 31 March 2023, PSPIB had CAD243 billion in net assets, which we view as a loss absorbing cushion to the benefit of PSPIB's creditors.

-As at 31 March 2022, PSPIB's leverage was about 12% after adjusting for nettable repurchase agreements and derivatives that are not offset for accounting purposes.
+As at 31 March 2023, PSPIB's leverage was about 13% after adjusting for nettable repurchase agreements and derivatives that are not offset for accounting purposes.